Most interesting landmarks of United Arab Emirates

 Described landmarks of United Arab Emirates

-Arab countries keep the wondrous spirit of One Thousand and One Nights alive – and none does it better than United Arab Emirates.
-This small country surprises whole world with the realization of incredible ambitions.
+Arab countries keep the wondrous spirit of One Thousand and One Nights alive – and none does it better than the United Arab Emirates.
+This small country surprises the whole world with the realization of incredible ambitions.
 Cities of Emirates, especially Dubai and Abu Dhabi serve as showcases of latest achievements in engineering and architecture.

 Featured: Sheikh Zayed Mosque, Abu Dhabi